IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 		g) Enter a partition key
 		h) Scroll down and click the orange <Create table> button

-## Enable logging through CloudTrail
+## 2. Enabling audit logs

 There are different ways for auditing and logging.
 We will use CloudTrail for this example since it supports all required parameters.
+The below events are supported for auditing in AWS

+### Supported Events

+    1. UpdateTable event
+    2. CreateTable event
+    3. DescribeTable event
+    4. ListTables event
+    5. DeleteTable event
+    6. Error event

-## Procedure
+### Procedure

     1. Click Services in the top left menu.
 	2. Underneath <All services>, click on <Management & Governance>